skip to content

 Thesis / Dissertation

-Examination for the PhD involves submission of a thesis and an oral examination.
-In general, the thesis format is either in the form of a book divided into chapters, or of three or more connected articles; in either case, the Faculty has a strict limit of 60,000 words.
-The requirement is that full-time students submit within 4 years and part-time students submit within 7 years.
+The PhD examination involves submission of a thesis and an oral examination.
+In general, the thesis format is either a book divided into chapters or three or more connected articles; in either case, the Faculty has a strict limit of 60,000 words.
+The requirement is that full-time students submit within four years (or part-time equivalent).

 Essays